-- The IHSA recognizes many officials associations across the State of Illinois.
-To become a recognized association, the following must be done: - 1.
-Annual updates and a list of members must be on file with the IHSA (must have at least 10 members) - 2.
-Constitution must be on file with the IHSA (the IHSA has copies on file to help you with this) - 3.
+The IHSA recognizes many officials associations across the State of Illinois.
+To become and maintain a recognized association, the following must be done:

+- 1. Submit the annual updates and a list of members must be on file with the IHSA (must have at least 10 members) - 2.
+Constitution must be on file with the IHSA (the IHSA has copies on file to help you with this).
+Submit any new changes if applicable. - 3.
 Must have officers and set meetings with an agenda. - 4.
 Must have an observers program and verify how the top 15 are chosen in the Association's constitution. - 5.
 At least one delegate to the annual IHSA Delegate Meeting at the Summer Conference.